Selecting Bathroom Fixtures Sink, Lavatory & Basin

 Like natural stone, it needs to be sealed to maintain its stain resistance, and the sealing chemical has to be reapplied regularly.

-The concrete used is not what you see in your sidewalk.
+The concrete used is not what you see in your driveway.
 It is a special high-density material used for countertops.
-Every maker has its own secret concrete recipe but they all seem to produce much the same result.
+Every maker has its own secret concrete recipe, but they all seem to produce much the same result.

 Concrete can chip as well as stain, and once chipped is difficult to repair invisibly.
-It can also develop hairline cracks over time, which in your driveway are not a problem but it a sink may well be.
+It can also develop hairline cracks over time, which in your driveway are not a problem, but in a sink, probably will be.

 Wood & Bamboo

 Wood will hold water.
-But unless it is kept well sealed, it can easily become the happy home of mold and mildew and the color will fade over time.
+But unless it is kept well sealed, it can easily become the happy home of mold and mildew, and the color will probably fade over time.

 Most wood sinks are turned on a lathe in small woodshops and sold on sites that sell crafts.
 They are unlikely to be found in regular plumbing supply houses or decorative plumbing showrooms.

-Small craft shops seldom have access to the latest conversion varnish technology. so the most common finish applied to wood sinks is polyurethane.
+Small craft shops seldom have access to the latest conversion varnish technology.
+So the most common finish applied to wood sinks is polyurethane.
 With a three-coat minimum, the finish should last for several years of careful use but will need to be refinished from time to time.
-Refinishing cannot be done in place.
-The sink needs to be uninstalled and taken to the woodshop where it is sanded to remove the old finish and a new finish applied.
-Then it needs to be reinstalled.

 Teak is widely used for sinks because of its close grain and anti-bacterial properties – the same properties that make it popular for use on boats and ships.
 Other wood types used for sinks are mahogany, wenge, pear, birch, and olive.